How to Unclog Shower or Bathtub Drain | Bill Howe

 • Protective gloves

-If you don’t have these tools on hand, your local hardware store or neighborhood market should have most of these products readily available.
+If you don’t have these tools, your local hardware store or neighborhood market should have most of these products readily available.
 However, if you’re unsure about using them or the problem persists, it’s worth hiring a professional to ensure the job is done safely and effectively.

 Signs You Need to Call a Professional Plumbing Company